Tax Collector's Office

 - Applicants not using full legal name must present fictitious name and/or Corporate Documents.

-- If the business is located within a City, a City Business Tax Receipt is required; those businesses located in the unincorporated area must obtain a certificate of use from Miami-Dade County Permitting, Environment and Regulatory Affairs.
+- If the business is located within a City, a City Business Tax Receipt is required; those businesses located in the unincorporated area must obtain a certificate of use from Miami-Dade County Regulatory and Economic Resources.

 - A copy of the certificate of registration of the corporation must be submitted.